GarciaPL/argos-in-stock-filter/README.md

 - **Windows:** `C:\Users\YourName\Documents\argos-filter\`
 - **Mac:** `~/Documents/argos-filter/`

-⚠️ **Do NOT leave it in your Downloads folder.** If you clean out Downloads later, the extension will break.

 ### Step 3: Open Chrome's extensions page

 Type `chrome://extensions` into the address bar and press Enter.
 (On Edge, use `edge://extensions`.)